theogravity/aws-pca-ca-gen/README.md

 These are the only files you should care about.

-- `/pca/certs/ca.cert.pem`: Root CA certificate
+- `pca/certs/ca.cert.pem`: Root CA certificate
-- `/pca/certs/pca.cert.pem`: Subordinate CA certificate used for AWS PCA
+- `pca/certs/pca.cert.pem`: Subordinate CA certificate used for AWS PCA
-- `/pca/private/ca.key.pem`: Root CA certificate key
+- `pca/private/ca.key.pem`: Root CA certificate key

 ### PCA CA Import

-- Use `/pca/certs/pca.cert.pem` for the `Certificate Body`
+- Use `pca/certs/pca.cert.pem` for the `Certificate Body`
-- Use `/pca/certs/ca.cert.pem` for the `Certificate Chain`
+- Use `pca/certs/ca.cert.pem` for the `Certificate Chain`

 Your PCA CA should be ready to go at this point!

 ### See Also

 - [aws-pca](https://www.npmjs.com/package/aws-pca) - node.js library to generate and fetch certificates using PCA
-- https://smallstep.com/blog/everything-pki.html - If you do not know how certs work, read this first